The Need For Assistive Technology for Elderly People

+It is very essential to discover innovative Assistive Technology for Elderly People to enhance the quality of life.
 Explore the expanding role of artificial intelligence (AI) in the field of eldercare, with a special focus on key areas such as fall prevention, fall detection, fall risk assessment, medication management, physical therapy, and dementia care.
 This article delves into the increasing recognition from experts and healthcare organizations regarding the potential benefits and limitations of utilizing AI to improve the safety and overall quality of life for older adults across diverse care settings.
 Uncover the latest advancements and insights that AI brings to the field of eldercare.

 The Need For AI Technologies in Elder Care